OpenBazaar/openbazaar-go/docs/tor.md

 Therefore if you wish to run in Tor-only mode, it is *highly recommended* that you use a fresh peer ID which has never been used on the network and has not had a chance to get associated with your actual IP address.
 To get a new peer ID you can just delete your data folder and restart openbazaar-go.
 It will create a new peer ID on start up.

+Finally, as noted in the [bitcoind doc](https://github.com/OpenBazaar/openbazaar-go/blob/master/docs/bitcoind.md) the default SPV wallet has known privacy issues which may allow attackers to associate your bitcoin transactions with your OpenBazaar peer ID.
+For those looking to maximize privacy it's recommended you switch out the default wallet for bitcoind.
+See the bitcoind doc for instructions.